Jean McLean (politician): Anti-conscription and Vietnam War activist

-Jean came to public notice as convenor of the Save our Sons Movement, which from 1965 to 1973 campaigned against conscription and Australia's involvement in the Vietnam War.
-She was also vice-chair of the Vietnam Moratorium Movement.
+While living in Beaumaris and involved in the Beaumaris Art Group, McLean became concerned about conscription for the Vietnam War.
+She came to public notice as convenor of the Save our Sons Movement, which from 1965 to 1973 campaigned against conscription and Australia's involvement in the Vietnam War.
+She was also vice-chair of the Australian Vietnam Moratorium Movement.

 In 1970 she became one of the 'Fairlea Five', a group of anti-conscription women who spent 14 days in Fairlea Women's Prison after being charged with trespass when they entered a building to hand out leaflets.